koham-me/koham-me.github.io/_posts/2020-05-20-supervised-learning-intro.md

 ### Best Subset Selection
-To perform best subset selection, we fit a separate least squares regression for each possible combination of the p predictors.
-That is, we fit all p models that contain exactly one predictor, and then all models that contain exactky two predictors, and so forth.
-We then look at all of the resulting models, with the goal of identifying the one that is best with respect to measures such as RSE, $$R^2$$ or error rate etc. The problem of selecting the best model from among the $2^p$ possibile models is called best subset selection.
+To perform best subset selection, we fit a separate least squares regression for each possible combination of the $$p$$ predictors.
+That is, we fit all $$p$$ models that contain exactly one predictor, and then all models that contain exactky two predictors, and so forth.
+We then look at all of the resulting models, with the goal of identifying the one that is best with respect to measures such as RSE, $$R^2$$ or error rate etc. The problem of selecting the best model from among the $$2^p$$ possibile models is called best subset selection.

-This is infeasible for even small value of p, e.g for p = 30, we have 1073741824 candidate models to select from.
+This is infeasible for even small value of $$p$$, e.g for $$p = 30$$, we have 1073741824 candidate models to select from.

 ## Shrinkage Methods
-As an alternative, we can fit a model containing all p predictors using a technique that constrains or regularizes the coefficient estimates, or equivalently, that shrinks the coefficient estimates towards zero.
+As an alternative, we can fit a model containing all $$p$$ predictors using a technique that constrains or regularizes the coefficient estimates, or equivalently, that shrinks the coefficient estimates towards zero.
 Two of such methods are ridge regression and lasso for linear regression.

 ### Ridge Regression